 Older children (I’m thinking teens) are easier on the working-parent schedule.
 However, they do need to be reliabe and obedient.
 If your teen won’t get out of bed, and doesn’t do his chores, he may not be responsible enough to do his school work, either.
 This is definitely something to consider.

-But if your teens are responsible, they can be taught to work on their own (for the most part).
-Some co-op classes, some online classes, and some hands-on reading and workbooks can be combined to vary their materials (and their day) while allowing you to work.
+But if your teens are responsible, independent study is a great option.
+Some co-op classes, an online curriculum, and some hands-on reading and workbooks can be combined to vary their materials (and their daily routine) while allowing you to work.

 If there is a subject that’s difficult, find help!
 Find a local tutor, or sign up for an outside class in your area.
 When you are off work, tackle the tough subjects together!